 To serve in one of the Intergroup Service Board positions, you must have attended two Intergroup meetings by the October Intergroup meeting and submit an application.
 The meetings attended do not necessarily have to be consecutive, but nominees need to have a grasp of what goes on at Intergroup meetings.

-If you would like to submit an application, during the nomination period of August, September, please submit an application.
+If you would like to submit an application, during the nomination period of August, or September, please submit an application.

 Presides at Intergroup meetings, and acts as a parliamentarian to help conduct the Intergroup business, and is an ex-officio (honorary) member of all committees.
 The Chair prepares an agenda for each Intergroup meeting.
 The Chair will help committees and groups with questions about the Twelve Traditions.